chanux/blog/content/post/ip-calculator-for-me.md

 ---

 I have written a IP calcultor for personal use.
-Yes, there is a command line version the great, web based [ipcalc](https://jodies.de/ipcalc).
+Yes, there is a command line version of the great, web based [ipcalc](https://jodies.de/ipcalc).
 I only recently discovered that and been using it since.
 That probably only delayed writing my own.